IT STARTS WITH DESIRE

 LENGTH LONG DIAGONALS

-In the format of a hexagonal hectare, each long diagonal has a length of 124.8 meters.
+In the format of a hexagonal hectare, each long diagonal -which streches from all corners to their opposite corners-, have a length of 124.8 meters.
 In the English unit of measurement, the lengths of the long diagonals is 136.4 yards.

-The half length of each diagonal in a hexagonal acre is 62 meters and 4 centimeters.
+The half length of each long diagonal in a hexagonal hectare is 62 meters and 4 centimeters.
 So this is the length from the center of the surface to any outer corner.
-This half diagonal line is also called the circumcircle radius.
+This half diagonal line is also called the Circumcircle radius (R).

 THE SIX SIDES

-The six sides of the hexagon have the same length as the half-diagonal, and are thus each 62.04 meters.
+The six sides of the hexagonal hectare have the same length as the half-diagonal, and are thus each 62.04 meters or 67.85 yards.

-When the length of the half-diagonal is enlarged, e.g. to 64 meters, the 6 sides of the hexagon will get the same length.
-And logically, the total ground surface will be slightly larger than one hectare.
+When the length of the half-diagonal is enlarged, e.g. to 64 meters or 70 yards, the 6 sides of the hexagon will get the same length.
+And logically, the total ground surface will be slightly larger than one hectare or 2.4 acres, which will be 2.6 acres then.

 70 YARDS OR 64 METERS

-For the certification of the Earth Hectare Grid, it was decided to internationally coördinate the dimensions of the hexagonal hectares.
+For the certification of the Earth Hectare Grid, it was decided to internationally coördinate the dimensions of the hexagonal hectares by slightly adjusting their circumcircle radius.

-By searching for an answer it appeared that by rounding the numbers up, the dimensions could be simply equalized, both for the metrical- and imperial measurement systems.
-These are the values of 70 yards and 64 meters, which are equally in length, and are both round numbers.
+While searching for an answer it appeared that by rounding the numbers up, the dimensions could be simply equalized, both for the metrical- and imperial measurement systems.
+These are the values of a circumcircle radius of 70 yards and 64 meters, which are equally in length, and are both round numbers.

 If not rounded, one would have to work with inches and centimeters after the decimal point.
-This would be for the layout of the six sides of the hectare in actual size.
+This would be a bit of a hassle for the layout of the six sides of the hectare in actual size.

 NEW DEFAULT VALUE